by Nicholas van der Walle, CEO & Founder of Astute

 Astute manager app could use some love.

 Yes, it could.
 Thankfully, we pre-empted everyone on this.
-The initial release earlier in 2019 proved we could make such a complex system work (it looks simple, but then so does running a country when you’re not the leader).
+The initial release earlier in 2019 proved we could make such a complex system work.

 Planning started immediately after the initial launch as to how we could make it better and since the beginning of 2020, a vast amount of time has been invested by a very skilled team to make “version 2” available from around mid-August.
 We tore up the user interface and started again (which worked for Adobe with its Creative Cloud app, which holds a similar role).

 We’ve taken advantage of this, in particular vastly increasing user-friendliness and the overall user-experience when it comes to installing plugins.
 Beyond its original reason for existing, its remit is being extended to also provide a clear staging post for our new training material, which should make a lot of people very happy…

 It looks like there are a lot of training materials available but your site makes them hard to find.